REEDLondon/inns-court/README.md

 <a name="introduction"></a>
 # Introduction
-REED London is developed in conjunction with the Canadian Writing Research Collaboratory (CWRC) http://cwrc.ca, with TEI files tagged using CWRC-Writer and employing REED London-specific entities.
-Information about the REED London project, its participants and collections can be accessed at the REED London CWRC home-page: https://beta.cwrc.ca/reed.
+REED London Online is developed in conjunction with the Canadian Writing Research Collaboratory (CWRC) http://cwrc.ca, with TEI files tagged using CWRC-Writer and employing REED London-specific entities.
+Information about the REED London Online project, its participants and collections can be accessed at the REED London Online CWRC home-page: https://beta.cwrc.ca/reed.
 The project is currently identified by REED as a ***prototype*** - and therefore is available in a provisional state.

-Because the Inns of Court collection of REED London is transliterated from the original 2010 print collection, the process of tagging records has involved interpretation of print conventions for symbols, spacing, and alignment.
+Because the REED London: _Inns of Court_ collection is transliterated from the original REED: _Inns of Court_  print collection (2010), the process of tagging records has involved interpretation of print conventions for symbols, spacing, and alignment.
 Wherever possible we have adhered to representation of those symbols in the markup.
-This has created different challenges from REED Online collections (e.g., *Staffordshire*, *Berkshire*, etc., which can be found here: https://ereed.library.utoronto.ca/.
+This has created different challenges from REED Online collections (e.g., _Staffordshire_, _Berkshire_, etc., which can be found here: https://ereed.library.utoronto.ca/.
 Any differences in tagging protocols are decided in consultation with the REED editorial staff.

 <a name="schema"></a>
 ## Schema
-Inns of Court records are tagged using customized TEI schema adapted from REED schema developed by James Cummings.
-The REED London schema is integrated into the CWRC environment.
+REED London: _Inns of Court_ records are tagged using customized TEI schema adapted from REED schema developed by James Cummings.
+The REED London Online schema is integrated into the CWRC environment.
 The file can be found here: https://raw.githubusercontent.com/REEDLondon/inns-court/master/out/reed.rng

 <a name="taxonomy"></a>